 Meet the Team

 Lily Greenan.
-Manager
+Chief Executive.

 Lily was appointed manager of Scottish Women’s Aid in 2006.
 Lily has been active in work to challenge violence against women for almost 30 years.
 She worked for Edinburgh Rape Crisis Centre, as an unpaid support worker and as a development worker, between 1981 and 1999.
 As chair of the Promoting Women’s Safety working group of Edinburgh Community Safety Partnership, she played a key role in the development of Edinburgh’s first multi-agency strategy to tackle violence against women.